vandanrohatgi/blog-grave/_pages/index.md

 So you are basically at the mercy of my whims(*muahahaha*).
 Just kidding, Please do suggest me topics that you want to see.

 ## WHEN?!
 While the content can be a bit irregular in terms of topics, what you **can** rely on is that I am going to do my best at releasing a blog per week .
+(Update: well that went down the drain quick)

 <hr />